Hello! I'm Matt.

 Completed coursework in theoretical physics, focusing on nonlinear dynamics, chaos, and biological physics.

-Dissertation investigated how to create equitable groups of schools in Texas by comparing the makeup of students who attend those schools, and the relationship between Texas high school demographic information and aggregate standardized test scores.
+Dissertation investigated how to create equitable comparison groups of schools in Texas using the makeup of students who attend those schools, and the relationship between Texas high school demographic information and aggregate standardized test scores.

 MICHIGAN TECHNOLOGICAL UNIVERSITY